-Why Stay At Home Stock Pickers Should Focus On Small Cap Stocks
+Why Stay At Home Stock Pickers Should Focus On Small-Cap Stocks

 You as an individual investor have more opportunities, and with greater potential return than Warren Buffett has right now.

-Putting most of your focus on small cap stocks is the best way to increase alpha without making full time travel part of your due diligence.
+Putting most of your focus on small-cap stocks is the best way to increase alpha without making full-time travel part of your due diligence.

-I'll outline four steps that provide a logical and practical way of picking the best small cap stocks.
+I'll outline four steps that provide a logical and practical way of picking the best small-cap stocks.

 You as an individual investor have more opportunities, and with greater potential return than Warren Buffett has right now at the helm of Berkshire Hathaway.
 There is also at least one sector industry of business that you have a better understanding of than Buffett.
 This means you can make a more accurate projection of future cash flows in this type of business, which is at the core of fundamental analysis.
 The more accurate you are with your forecasting, the better you can predict the level of success of a business.